 Next, we have a bone-conduction radio.
-This would allow you to either listen to music or to communicate with your dive buddy.
+This would allow you to either listen to music or communicate with your dive buddy.
 Something that currently is restricted to hand signals and boards to write on.
 Another entirely new improvement to how we dive and snorkel today.

 Star Trek – Here we come!

 Last but not least the mask also features a heads-up display.
-With that, some vital information like water temperature, depth, pressure and even weather conditions would be displayed right in the mask.
+With that, some vital information like water temperature, depth, pressure, and even weather conditions would be displayed right in the mask.
 Pushing the envelope farther, one could also envision the functionality currently in a dive computer to be provided that way.
 No more lifting your arm up or fumbling for the console to get the display into sight.
 It could all display on the lens itself.

 How to secure it?

-The level of comfort also increases as you can breathe through your mouth or nose and you won't need a mouthpiece.
-This reduces or eliminated jaw fatigue and tremendously improves the comfort of diving or snorkeling.
+The level of comfort also increases as you can breathe through your mouth or nose and you won’t need a mouthpiece.
+This reduces or eliminates jaw fatigue and tremendously improves the comfort of diving or snorkeling.